Publish page

 Target space and parent

 Parent page has three options.
 Space homepage drops the published page directly under the target space’s homepage.
-Keep hierarchy preserves the source page’s parent: if that parent has itself been published into the target space, Aura nests the new page underneath it; if the parent is a folder, Aura looks for a folder of the same title in the target space and creates one if it doesn’t exist.
-Select page pins a specific parent in the target space — only available with a fixed target, since a free-form picker doesn’t make sense against a variable destination.
+Keep hierarchy preserves the source page’s parent: if that parent has itself been published into the target space, Aura Workflows nests the new page underneath it; if the parent is a folder, Aura Workflows looks for a folder of the same title in the target space and creates one if it doesn’t exist.
+Select page pins a specific parent in the target space, only available with a fixed target, since a free-form picker doesn’t make sense against a variable destination.

 Page owner

 Section titled “Page owner”Owner controls who Confluence shows as the page’s author in the target space.
 Original author copies the source page’s author across.
-Specific user assigns a fixed user — handy when every published page should read as authored by a content lead or a service account.
+Specific user assigns a fixed user, handy when every published page should read as authored by a content lead or a service account.
 The picker accepts a fixed user or a user variable; groups are not allowed, since Confluence ownership resolves to a single account.

 Re-running and the source/published link

 Section titled “Re-running and the source/published link”The action is repeatable.
-Each time the page enters the state, Aura looks for the page it published last time and updates it in place rather than creating a duplicate.
-The lookup uses an internal mapping recorded on the first publish; if that mapping is missing — for example because the workflow is being re-applied — Aura falls back to a title match in the target space and adopts whichever page it finds.
+Each time the page enters the state, Aura Workflows looks for the page it published last time and updates it in place rather than creating a duplicate.
+The lookup uses an internal mapping recorded on the first publish; if that mapping is missing (for example because the workflow is being re-applied), Aura Workflows falls back to a title match in the target space and adopts whichever page it finds.
 Once a target page is paired with a source, every subsequent publish updates that target.

 The mapping is bidirectional.
-Aura ships a Publish link metadata macro that renders, on the source page, a link to its published copy, and on the published page, a link back to the source.
+Aura Workflows ships a Publish link metadata macro that renders, on the source page, a link to its published copy, and on the published page, a link back to the source.
 It reads the same mapping the action maintains, so the link appears as soon as the first publish completes.

 Email on publish